Same-sex marriage in Guerrero: Background

-On 12 June 2015, the Supreme Court of Justice of the Nation ruled that state bans on same-sex marriage are unconstitutional nationwide.
+The Supreme Court of Justice of the Nation ruled on 12 June 2015 that state bans on same-sex marriage are unconstitutional nationwide.
 The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to marry would still have to seek individual amparos in court.
 The ruling standardized the procedures for judges and courts throughout Mexico to approve all applications for same-sex marriages and made the approval mandatory.
-The court based its decision on Articles 1 and 4 of the Constitution of Mexico.
-Article 1 of the Constitution states that "any form of discrimination, based on ethnic or national origin, gender, age, disabilities, social status, medical conditions, religion, opinions, sexual orientation, marital status, or any other form, which violates the human dignity or seeks to annul or diminish the rights and freedoms of the people, is prohibited.", while Article 4 respects matrimonial equality: "Man and woman are equal under the law.
-The law shall protect the organization and development of the family".
-(Note: In Spanish: El varón y la mujer son iguales ante la ley.
-Esta protegerá la organización y el desarrollo de la familia.
+Specifically, the court ruled that bans on same-sex marriage violate Articles 1 and 4 of the Constitution of Mexico.
+Article 1 of the Constitution states:

+Any form of discrimination, based on ethnic or national origin, gender, age, disabilities, social status, medical conditions, religion, opinions, sexual orientation, marital status, or any other form, which violates the human dignity or seeks to annul or diminish the rights and freedoms of the people, is prohibited.
+(Note: In some official and indigenous languages of Puebla:
-In Nahuatl: Se tlakatl uan se siuatl nochi sansemej ipan tlanauatilistli.
-Inin kin manauis nejchikolis uan iueixka iuikaluan.

-In Mixtec: Ndihi ñivi iyo cha cuiti cha cua cachi ñi cha cua savaha cha vaha chi ñi chi iqui cuñu ñi, ta cha vaha iyo chi cha cua cuu chi.

-In Tlapanec: Xàbíyà gajmaá a’gú mbríwiìn ná inuu Xtángoo.
-Xú mambàyú xú makuwíin gajmaá xú magajiin xàbù.

-In Amuzgo: Ts'aⁿ iscu ndo' ts'aⁿ is'a ñincuixjeⁿ cajndañi quio nom nji 'na bats'iaⁿ.
-Nji ba ntyijndiha' na ñijnda'ñi ndo' na njoya na ng'oⁿ n'aⁿ naqui' b'a na m'aⁿe.)